Ride-The-Lightning/RTL/README.md

 `Server is up and running, please open the UI at http://localhost:3000`

+## Accessing the Application

+You can access the application in two ways:
+### Same computer as the webserver
 Open your browser at the following address: http://localhost:3000 to access the RTL application.

+### Remotely from another computer on the same local network as the node
+To access the application remotely from a computer, ensure that the firewall running on your node allows access on port 3000.